mayoit/cruise-planner/CONTRIBUTING.md

-# js files to be reviewd by ux team
+# js files to be reviewed by ux team
 *.js    @ux
-# cs file to be reviewed by atef
+# cs file to be reviewed by Atef
 *.cs    @atef-aziz-eg
- # sql file to be revied by atef
+ # sql file to be reviewed by Atef
  *.sql  atef.aziz.eg@gmail.com